nadmax/pipecraft/README.md

 # Pipecraft
-Stop rewriting the same CI/CD and Docker setup.
+Stop rewriting the same CI/CD, Docker and project's language setup.
 Pipecraft is a collection of clean, production-ready boilerplates across multiple languages, each one complete with:
 - ✅ Dockerized setup
 - ✅ CI/CD with GitHub Actions